 PUNO.
 EXCURSION TO LAKE TITICACA.
 Experience fascinating LAKE TITICACA today as you embark on a motorboat tour of the highest navigable lake in the world and its manmade islands.
 On TAQUILE ISLAND, see how the local people integrate their Inca and Spanish past.
 This is evident by the Spanish peasant dresses made of Andean textiles—the islanders make some of the finest in all of Peru.
 Continue to the UROS FLOATING ISLANDS, a group of approximately 40 artificially made islands.
 Learn how the Uros Indians construct their islands, homes, boats, and many other resources completely of tortora reed, a centuries-old practice.
 Enjoy a farewell dinner hosted by your Tour Director this evening.
 (B,L,D)

-AREQUIPA–COLCA CANYON.
-Depart for Colca Valley, enjoying scenery of Pre-Columbian terraces populated with vicuñas and a variety of birds, stopping for lunch in the town of Chivay.
-This afternoon, relax at LA CALERA hot springs.
+PUNO–COLCA CANYON.
+This morning depart Puno for a scenic drive to Colca Canyon.
+Enjoy scenery of Pre-Columbian terraces populated with vicuñas and a variety of birds, and stop for lunch in the town of Chivay.
+This afternoon, arrive in Colca Canyon.
 (B,L)

 COLCA CANYON.
 Today, spend time in the COLCA CANYON, an impressive geological formation more than twice as deep as the Grand Canyon.
-Visit CONDORS’ CROSS, an observation point, where you can view the Andean condor at eye level.
+Visit CONDORS’ CROSS, an observation point, where you can view the Andean condor in flight at eye level, followed by a visit to the town of Yanque.
 This afternoon is free for independent exploration.
 (B,L)

-COLCA CANYON–AREQUIPA.
-Return to Arequipa for a city TOUR that shows off the Plaza de Armas, the cathedral, and the Jesuit CHURCH.
-Continue to the districts of Yanahuara and Chilina for a magnificent view of Arequipa’s countryside and the Mount Misti volcano.
+AREQUIPA.
+This morning, a city TOUR of Arequipa shows off the Plaza de Armas and the Cathedral before visiting the Jesuit CHURCH, considered the best example of the mestizo baroque style.
+Continue to the residential districts of Yanahuara and Chilina, where you enjoy a magnificent view of Arequipa’s countryside and the Mount Misti volcano.

 AREQUIPA–LIMA.
 Fly to Lima today.